Reading time: 3 minutes

 - No asset fees.
 Asset fees, like commissions, are incentives, and incentives are a conflict of interest.
 Incentives are the working tools of product manufacturers and their salespeople, not advisers.
 Incentives are what you use to sell phone plans and gym memberships, not financial advice.
 Avoid them and the adviser earns the third gold star.

-The ASIC estimates there are 24,000 financial planners in the country.
-It further estimates 80% or more planners are affiliated in some way with a bank or insurance company.
+ASIC estimates there are 20,000 financial planners in the country.
+It has also estimated that 80% or more planners are affiliated in some way with a bank or insurance company.
 Those planners can’t earn their first star.

 Of the 20% of planners who are left, most of them still pocket commissions for insurance policies, which means they can’t earn their second star.

 And of the remainder who can earn two stars, most still charge asset fees (defending this conflicted method of charging with the misnomer ‘fee-for-service’) which means they can’t get that last star.

 If your adviser is not a member of the PIFA then ask them whether they satisfy Section 923A of the Corporations Act.
 Most financial advisers don’t and, in fact, all advisers are now required to declare this lack of independence in their ‘Financial Services Guide’, plus explain the reasons why.